boozinka/kb_network_automation/README.md

 2. Create a new file named my_functions.py.
 Move your function from exercise1 to this file.
 Name this function "ssh_command".
 Reuse functions from this file for the rest of the exercises.
 Complete the same task as Exercise 1b except this time use "legacy" threads to create a solution.
 Launch a separate thread for each device's SSH connection.
 Print the time required to complete the task for all of the devices.
 Move all of the device specific output printing to the called function (i.e. to the child thread).

 3a.
 Create a new function that is a duplicate of your "ssh_command" function.
 Name this function "ssh_command2".
-This function should eliminate all printing to standard output and should instead return the show command output. ***Note, in general, it is problematic to print in the child thread as you can get into race conditions between the threads.
+This function should eliminate all printing to standard output and should instead return the show command output. ***Note***, in general, it is problematic to print in the child thread as you can get into race conditions between the threads.
 Using the "ThreadPoolExecutor" in Concurrent Futures execute "show version" on each of the devices defined in my_devices.py.
 Use the 'wait' method to ensure all of the futures have completed.
 Concurrent futures should be executing the ssh_command2 function in the child threads.
 Print the total execution time required to accomplish this task.

 3b.
 Instead of waiting for all of the futures to complete, use "as_completed" to print the future results as they come available.
 Reuse your "ssh_command2" function to accomplish this.
 Once again use the concurrent futures "ThreadPoolExecutor" and print the "show version" results to standard output.
 Additionally, print the total execution time to standard output.